/ For pool service owners · 8-minute read

 Most pool websites are brochures.

-They should be lead engines.
+They should be booking jobs.

 The average pool service website